NCA limitations

 Can NCA solve the problem of convenience sampling for statistical inference?

-No. Just like other data-analysis approaches NCA presumes that the sample is a probability sample (e.g., random sample) from the population.
-Although this requirement is seldom met, if this assumption is not true the results of the NCA analysis (and any other data analysis approach for statistical inference) can be flawed.
+No. Just like other quantitative data analysis approaches NCA presumes that the sample is a probability sample (e.g., random sample) from the population.
+If this assumption is not true and the sample is not prepresentative for the population, the results of the NCA analysis (and any other data analysis approach for statistical inference) can be flawed.